• Menu

 Linzer cookies

-When you are cutting out your cookies, let’s say you are using a round cookie cutter, cut out half of the cookies whole and for the other half, cut a shape out of the middle.
-It can be a smaller circle or a little star or heart or whatever you’d like.
+When you are cutting out your cookies, let’s say you are using a round cookie cutter, cut out half of the cookies whole, and for the other half, cut a shape out of the middle.
+It can be a smaller circle or a little star or a heart or whatever you’d like.

 Now, spread the raspberry preserves on the flat side of the solid cookie.
-Dust the top of the cut-out cookies with confectioners sugar and press the flat sides together making a cookie sandwich with the raspberry preserves in the center and the confectioners sugar on top.
+Dust the top of the cut-out cookies with confectioners sugar and press the flat sides together, making a cookie sandwich with the raspberry preserves in the center and the confectioner’s sugar on top.

 Shortbread for Christmas